qutip/qutip-qip/README.md

 ------------
 To install the package, download to source code and run
 ```
-pip install .
+pip install qutip_qip
 ```
-under the directory containing the ``setup.py`` file.

-If you want to edit the source code, use instead
+If you want to edit the source code, please download the source code and run the following command under the folder with `setup.cfg`
 ```
 pip install -e .
 ```